ooluwatom/printf/README.md

 s : converts input into a string
 % : is format identifier

 <a href ="1.
 Education is when you read the fine print.
 Experience is what you get if you don't">1.
 Education is when you read the fine print.
-Experience is what you get if you don't
+Experience is what you get if you don't</a>
 <li>Handle the following conversion specifiers:</li>
 d : converts input into a base 10 integer i : converts input into an integer